 The ruins at Cholula, better known as the Great Pyramid of Cholula, are a massive archaeological complex near Puebla.
 This site is recognized as the largest archaeological site of a pyramid in the New World, as well as the largest pyramid in existence.

-As with other archaeological sites in Mexico, much is still unknown about it, but the pyramid seems to have been constructed for the god Quetzalcoatl and functioned as a temple.
+As with other archaeological sites in Mexico, much is still unknown about it.
+The pyramid seems to have been constructed for the god Quetzalcoatl and functioned as a temple.
 Its style and history are closely linked to the pyramids in Teotihuacan.

 Ek Balam

-Ek Balam Opening Hours: 8 am – 5 pm
+Ek Balam Opening Hours: Daily from 8 AM to 5 PM.

 11 OFF THE BEATEN PATH MAYAN RUINS IN MEXICO